 Dutch Elm Disease

-Dutch elm disease (DED) is a disease of all elm, Ulmus genus trees and specific cultivars including American, Siberian and Japanese elm.
 DED is caused by a fungus, carried as spores on the body of three species of bark beetles.
 These spores then spread into and infect the walls of the water-transport system (xylem) triggering the trees’ defense mechanism.
-Specialized lab tests confirm its’ presence from branch samples of suspected trees.

 The beetles measure 2-3 mm in size and are generally dark brown with stiff yellow hairs on their body.

 They are drawn to recently pruned, stressed or dying elm trees, where they feed and lay their eggs in the inner bark.
 After the young beetles mature into adults, they fly off in search of healthy elms to feed on—carrying the fungus with them, spreading the infection to other trees.
-The fungus remains in the tree and can also be spread to nearby elms through touching roots below the soil surface.

 Native elm bark beetle European elm bark beetle Banded elm bark beetle

-Look for and report to 311:
+Look for and report the following signs and symptoms to 1-877-837-ELMS:

 • Sudden wilting, drooping, and curling of tree leaves on one or more major branches in the crown of the tree.
 Be on the look out for this to begin in early to mid-June.